 7 simple self-care ideas for mindful mums

 What comes to your mind when you hear the word self-care?
 Does it sound selfish?
 I don't think so!
 I think self-care is essential for our overall health & wellbeing and everyone should make time for it.
 As a mum, we are always giving our attention to our little ones.
-This constant giving can be draining and exhausting sometimes.
+This constant giving can be draining and exhausting sometimes especially if you're forgetting to give it back to yourself.
 We need to take time to give ourselves full attention we truly deserve on a regular basis because we are a human being before mum!
+Remember what we hear on airplane before we take off?
+Put your mask on first before assisting others.
+If you don't take time to care for yourself, we cannot care for anyone.
 We can't pour from an empty cup.
-Put your mask on first before assisting others.
-We have our own needs too and if you don't take time to care for yourself, the likelihood is that resentment keeps building up inside until one day you are ready to...explode!
+I don't want to see you putting yourself to the bottom of the list.
+I don't want to see your resentment building up inside.
+Take action today so your needs are met before you explode!
 So here are 7 simple ideas to get you started.
 I'd love to hear about your favourite self-care rituals!

 1. Nature walk

 Take time to connect with the Mother Nature.
 Listen to the birds chirping and the sounds of waves rolling.
 Go barefoot walking on the beach and feel the sand under your feet.
 Soak up the sun and Vitamin D for at least 10 minutes a day.
-Many people find themselves Vitamin D deficient (or many are unaware of it) because we avoid the sun exposure all together for the risk of getting skin cancer.
-Most of us spend way too much time sitting everyday (myself included!), we need to get out of the house and go get some fresh air.
-Our body is designed to move!!
+Many people find themselves Vitamin D deficient (or many are unaware of it) because we avoid the sun exposure all together for the risk of getting skin cancer especially here in Australia.
+In my opinion, many of us spend way too much time sitting indoor (myself included!), so we need to get out of the house and go get some fresh air daily.
+Our body is designed to move and not to sit in front of the screen all day!

 2. Go screen free